-Product backlog refinement—sometimes called product backlog grooming in reference to keeping the backlog clean and orderly—is a meeting that is held near the end of one sprint to ensure the backlog is ready for the next sprint.
+Product backlog refinement—in the past called backlog grooming in reference to keeping the product backlog clean and orderly—is a meeting that is held near the end of one sprint to ensure the backlog is ready for the next sprint.

-During a product backlog refinement meeting, the team and product owner discuss the top items on the product backlog.
-The team is given a chance to ask the questions that would normally arise during sprint planning:
+During a product backlog refinement meeting, the team members and product owner discuss the top items on the product backlog.
+The team members are given a chance to ask the questions that would normally arise during sprint planning:

 - What should we do if the user enters invalid data here?

 - Are all users allowed to access this part of the system?